5 Thanksgiving Activities for the FamilyNovember 24th, 2019

 Using the word Thanksgiving, come up with what each letter stands for.

 This might already be part of your family tradition, but before you eat, go around the table and have everyone say one or two things they are thankful for.
 There is more and more research about how gratitude can greatly benefit our psyche.
 “Expressing thanks may be one of the simplest ways to feel better.”
-Take a look at the article In Praise of Gratitude from the Harvard Medical School about how expressing thanks can help people have a more optimistic view on life.
+Take a look at the article Expressing Gratitude Can Benefit Your Health and the Counting Blessings vs Burdens Study from the University of California, Davis and University of Miami cal School about how expressing thanks can help people have a more optimistic view on life.

-From all of us at Bonnie Terry Learning, we wish you a great Thanksgiving!
+From all of us at Bonnie Terry Learning and Scholar Within, we wish you a great Thanksgiving!